pelichero/code4nimbus/README.md

 - `clojure-api`: Contains Web API projects built with Clojure.
 - `datomic-datbase`: Includes a sample Datomic database and tools to interact with it.

-# How to use put thing up!.
+# How to put thing up!.

 - [Storage Services and Transactor](#storage-services-and-transactor)